Ritika1311/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first repository account
+This is my first git repository